Get started with Power Automate

 What skills do you need to have?
 Anyone from a basic business user to an IT professional can create automated processes using Power Automate's no-code/low-code platform.

-See the following table to learn more about the types of flow that you can build to help address your use cases.
+Visit the flow types article to learn more about the different types of flows that you can create to automate your tasks.

 Check out the start page